marcus-downing/Hooks/README.md

-Hooks is a simple Scala library for handling plugins.
+﻿Hooks is a simple Scala library for handling plugins.
 It aims to be straightforward, unintrusive and type-safe.

 ## How to use it
 1. Create a hook: